EuropeanOpenScienceCloud/Governance/docs/Introduction.md

 -   An outline of the role and structure of the Stakeholder layer and its interaction with the Executive.

+The ideas within this document have been developed in consultation with key stakeholders via a variety of fora including, as well as other workshops and presentations:

+-   The EOSCPilot Governance Development Forum[^1]

+-   Stakeholder consultations[^2]

+-   EOSCPilot Governance Piloting Process[^3]

+-   EOSCPilot Stakeholder Forum events[^4]

 This document is structured as shown in Table 1, below.

 | Section                    | Summary                                                                                                                                                                                                 |